 Do you have concerns about an ad currently being broadcasted in Canadian media?
-You can make a complaint via Advertising Standards Canada (ASC).
+You can make a complaint via Ad Standards.
 The procedure for processing complaints was implemented more than 40 years ago by the Canadian advertising industry and is an efficient way to make your voice heard.

 This Canadian self-regulatory program for online behavioural advertising was designed to give consumers a better understanding of, as well as greater control over, the ads displayed to them based on their online interests.